Home Compare BEI.DE vs CCEP

 Stability

-On stability, Coca-Cola Europacific Partners PLC is positioned higher in the group, while Beiersdorf Aktiengesellschaft is closer to the middle.
+Coca-Cola Europacific Partners PLC sits in the stronger part of the group on stability, while Beiersdorf Aktiengesellschaft is closer to mid-pack.

 Stability — Dominant Gap